Software Engineering Tidbits

 In parallel, you should also deconstruct your systems and try to see which ones are healthy and which ones are not

 Communicating during the outage is important.
-If you are the incident manager (we use to call them commander at Uber), you should keep iterating the know/unknowns, update the incident page when possible and delegate tasks.
+If you are the incident manager (we use to call them commander at Uber), you should keep iterating the knowns/unknowns, update the incident page when possible and delegate tasks.
 Staying calm and level headed is crucial.

 In reality though, the best way to prepare for outages is through work you do prior to them happening.
 Things like instrumentations, dashboards, rollout strategy, redundancies, etc… Engineering excellence in your organization is highly correlated to them.